rduvur/FoodDataPrediction/README.md

 #### Description:

 Our final model has 3 additional numeric features, Total Fat (PDV), Sugar (PDV) and Protein (PDV).
 We added these because there seemed to be a slight correlation between these variables and calories discovered in our EDA.
-Intuitively, a dish that has more of these metrics would be higher in calories as they are generally associated with bigger and/ or unhealthier foods.
+Intuitively, a dish that has more of these metrics would be higher in calories as they are generally associated with bigger and/or unhealthier foods.
 We included these because it wouldn't be out of the ordinary for a recipe to include sugar, fat, and protein content to be mindful of those who are health concious.
-LASSO Regression is special in that it has the ability to automatically nullify features deemed unecessary.
+LASSO Regression is special in that it has the ability to automatically nullify features deemed unnecessary.
 The test RMSE of our final model definitely could've been improved if we added even more of the nutritional columns into the mix, but we wanted to be conservative with how many we added to be more realistic to what is available on the average recipe.

 #### Tuning the Hyperparameter